404mello/face_recog/README.md

 # face_recog
-Facial recognition of an individual from an image
+Facial recognition from an image

 Directory : Detection
 This code is for detecting faces from images stored in the directory 'images'